aperture-sci/terraform-vcluster/README.md

 vcluster connect stagin-vcluster -n vcluster-staging
 ```

 Note that each command will start a port forward process.
 You need then to open another terminal to use `kubectl` commands to access the cluster.
-Press Ctrl-C to  change your kubecontext back to the parent/real cluster
+Press Ctrl-C to  change your kubecontext back to the parent/real cluster.

 ## Recreating the clusters

-To destroy all the clusters then install [the terraform CL](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli)
+To destroy all the clusters first install [the terraform CLI](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli)
 and run

 ```shell